RV camping in New Brunswick

 92%

-4 sites · Tents, RVs · Jemseg, NB
+Jemseg, NB · 4 sites · Tents, RVs

-Enjoy fresh veggies from the garden and have the comforts of home with use of a large picbic table outside or dining table in the yurt.
-Guests are welcome to sleep in the yurt on a first come/first serve basis at no extra charge to make camping easy.
-The toilet and shower located in our home are open for you to use as needed.
-WIFI can be used on the porch or if you are parking an RV near the house.
+Enjoy fresh veggies from the garden and have the comforts of home with use of a large picnic table outside or dining table in the yurt.
+Guests are welcome to sleep in the yurt for an extra charge to make camping easy upon request.
+The toilet and shower located in our home are open for you to use as needed, plus we have a composting toilet and shower stall with a hose outside.
+Our WIFI can be used on the porch.
 I work from home sewing Hanging HUGS custom luxury hammocks and can teach you how to sew your own, or offer what I have in stock.
 An expedition sea kayaker and expert rock climber, with more than 25 years experience giving clients a unique look at our province, it's my pleasure to introduce you to favourite spots.
 We also own an off-grid camping area 45 minutes south close to Fundy Trail Provincial Park and have made a hiking trail to an epic location which I have been developing for rock climbing over 10 years.
 Pull a kayak to the river in ten minutes or try a loop trail around the property on a fat bike.
 You could easily fill a weekend here with outdoor activities and make memories you'll never forget.
+Wake up listening to the birds in this birdwatchers paradise.
+There is plenty wildlife with deer everywhere, turtles in the pond and all the common critters, and we have not found any ticks.
+Hiking our maintained trails are a pleasure.
+Whenever we say we live in Jemseg the response is always, "It's beautiful there."

 Pets